-The Monadnock Writers’ Group is pleased to announce a high school essay contest established to honor the memory of George Duncan.
+The Monadnock Writers’ Group sponsors a high school essay contest to honor the memory of George Duncan.
 George was an award-winning marketing copywriter and author, and an avid writer of political commentary.
 He served as President of the Monadnock Writers’ Group (MWG) and was a long-time board member.

-The submission period for the George Duncan Essay Contest begins December 1, 2020 and closes February 1, 2021.
-MWG will award the contest winner a prize of $100.00 and invite the winner and any runner-ups to read their essays at an MWG general meeting in the spring of 2021.
+The submission period for the George Duncan Essay Contest begins in December and closes in February.
+MWG will award the contest winner a monetary prize and invites the winner and any runner-ups to read their essays at an MWG general meeting in the spring of the year.
 One or more local newspapers are expected to publish the winning essay.

-The contest is open to students in grades 9 through 12 who attend public, private, and home-schools in the following towns:
+The contest is open to students under the age of 19 who attend public, private, home-schools, and colleges in the following towns:

 Select a political issue that is currently in the news.
 Write a persuasive, fact-based analysis of the issue using a civil tone.
 Write it in the style of an op-ed piece.

 Essay length should be at least 500 words and no more than 800 words.